Vaccines for Travel and Immunization

 • Adolescents between the ages of 11-18 years are given a booster shot (Td)

-• Adults of age>19 years should receive one dose of Td
+• Adults of age greater than 19 years should receive one dose of Td

-• Expectant mothers should be given Tdap during their third trimester of each pregnancy
+• Expecting mothers should be given Tdap during the third trimester of each pregnancy

-• Adults and children should receive the tetanus and diphtheria booster (Td) every 10 years
+• Adults and children should receive tetanus and diphtheria booster (Td) every 10 years

 What are the side effects of the tetanus vaccine?

-Vaccine administration produces little to no side effects.
-The side effects that may occur are:
+Vaccination administration has little to no adverse effects.
+The following side effects may occur:

 • Nausea